-Article XI, Section 7 of Texas Constitution is
+Article XI.
+Section 7 of the Texas Constitution is

-amended to Provide that all counties and cities bordering on the coast of the Gulf of Mexico are authorized to levy a tax to pay for bonds issued for the construction of sea walls and breakwaters upon a majority vote of the resident property tax-payers.
-Counties and cities are presauthorized to levy such taxes and this amend ment only changes the required vote from a twoquired vote from a two-thirds majority to a simple majority.
+Provide that all counties and cities bordering on the coast of the Gulf of Mexico are authorized to levy a tax to pay for bonds issued for the construction of sea walls and breakwaters upon a majority vote of the resident property tax-payers.
+Counties and cities are presently authorized to levy such taxes and this amendment only changes the required vote from a twothirds majority to a simple majority.
 The wording of the proposed amendment as it will appear on the ballot is as follows: